-Examine the image above and then answer the following questions:
+Exercises Examine the image above and then answer the following questions:

-An interactive or media element has been excluded from this version of the text.
-You can view it

-An interactive or media element has been excluded from this version of the text.
-You can view it
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here:

+An interactive H5P element has been excluded from this version of the text.
+You can view it online